 Aroma: Delicately floral with a combination of spice and citrus.
 I find a potent note of sweet pine and freshly mowed grass followed by a dark fruit overtone.
 Extremely aromatic and complex.
 I can definitely say there are Amarillo hops in this one!

 Taste: The fresh hop profile really stands out.
 Initially it is somewhat leafy, but quickly graduates into a bouquet of delicate hop complexity.
 I note subtle sensations of grapefruit zest, and other citrus notes, as well as low raisin and dark fruit flavors with a combination of pine and floral notes.
 Extremely complex and balanced when the sweetness hits.
 Interestingly the malt sweetness melds amazingly well with the hop character.
 I find caramel and toasted biscuit malt hitting the palate slightly between the bittering flavors but more dominantly afterwards.
+Mouthfeel: Slightly resinous and tacky, but the texture is rich with a hardy cream-like feeling.
+The body is lighter than I would have expected.
+It finishes dry from the large amount of hop flavors and alcohol.

 Overall Impression: Hops are definitely the show-man in this one, but harmonious interaction of biscuit and caramel malts help reinforce the delicious alpha acid profile.
 Overall this beer is delectably drinkable, even after tasting several others before-hand.
 Amazing complement between herbaceous and fruit-like bitterness which ultimately results in an entirely balanced and overwhelmingly complicated ale.
 If you see it, buy them up, as I'm sure even at an aged status, this ale maintains or even improves it's character.